EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback: Variance Reduction

 \section{Variance Reduction}

 In this part, we modify the \algname{EF21} framework to better handle \textit{finite-sum} problems with smooth summands.
-Unlike the \textit{online/streaming case} where \algname{SGD} has the optimal complexity (without additional assumption on the smoothness of stochastic trajectories) \citep{arjevani2019lower}, in the \textit{finite sum} regime, it is well-known that one can hope for convergence to the exact stationary point rather than its neighborhood.
+Unlike the \textit{online/streaming case} where \algname{SGD} has the optimal complexity (without additional assumption on the smoothness of stochastic trajectories) \citep{arjevani2023lower}, in the \textit{finite sum} regime, it is well-known that one can hope for convergence to the exact stationary point rather than its neighborhood.
 To achieve this, variance reduction techniques are instrumental.
 One approach is to apply a \algname{PAGE}-estimator~\citep{PAGE2021} instead of a random minibatch applied in \algname{SGD}.
-Note that \algname{PAGE} has optimal complexity for nonconvex problems of the form \eqref{eq:finite_sum_case}.
-With Corollary~\ref{cor:ef21-page-dist}, we illustrate that this $O\rb{m + \nfr{\sqrt{m}}{\varepsilon^2}}$ complexity is recovered for our Algorithm~\ref{alg:EF21-PAGE} when no compression is applied and $n=1$.

-We show how to combine \algname{PAGE} estimator with \algname{EF21} mechanism and call the new method \algname{EF21-PAGE}.
-At each step of \algname{EF21-PAGE}, clients (nodes) either compute (with probability $p$) full gradients or use a recursive estimator $v_i^{t}+ \fr{1}{\tau_i} \sum_{j\in I_{i}^{t}} \rb{\nabla f_{ij}(x^{t+1}) - \nabla f_{ij}(\xt)}$ (with probability $1-p$).
-Then each client applies a Markov compressor/\algname{EF21}-estimator and sends the result to the master node.
-Typically the number of data points $m$ is large, and $p < \nfr{1}{m}$.
-As a result, computation of full gradients rarely happens during optimization procedure, on average, only once in every $m$ iterations.

-Notice that unlike \algname{VR-MARINA} \citep{MARINA}, which is a state-of-the-art distributed optimization method designed specifically for unbiased compressors and which also uses \algname{PAGE}-estimator, \algname{EF21-PAGE} does not require the communication of full (not compressed) vectors at all.
-This is an important property of the algorithm since, in some distributed networks, and especially when $d$ is very large, as is the case in modern over-parameterized deep learning, full vector communication is prohibitive.
-However, unlike the rate of \algname{VR-MARINA}, the rate of \algname{EF21-PAGE} does not improve with the growth of $n$.
-This is not a flaw of our method, but rather an inevitable drawback of the distributed methods that use {\it biased} compressions only.